• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Take heart and rest assured that you’re on the right track!
-Your approach might just need a few adjustments and you’ll be on the road to long-term weight loss success.
+Rest assured that you’re on the right track!
+With just a few adjustments, your approach might be the key to long-term weight loss success.

 Science Says Plant-Based Diets Support Weight Loss

-Scale tape measureIn a 2016 study, a vegan diet was found to result in greater weight loss than both a lacto-ovo vegetarian diet (includes eggs and dairy) and a non-vegetarian diet.
+Scale tape measureIn a 2016 study, a vegan diet resulted in more significant weight loss than a lacto-ovo vegetarian diet (which includes eggs and dairy) and a non-vegetarian diet.

-While a 2017 New Zealand study found the more weight loss at 6-month and 12-month intervals amongst their whole food plant-based eaters than any weight loss study ever undertaken that didn’t involve calorie restriction or mandatory exercise.
+A 2017 New Zealand study found more weight loss at 6-month and 12-month intervals among their whole food plant-based eaters than any weight loss study that didn’t involve calorie restriction or mandatory exercise.
 Now that’s something to cheer about!

-Research indicates that the intake of dietary fiber inversely correlates with body weight, body fat, and body mass index.
-In simple English, that basically means that the more dietary fiber you eat the smaller your waistline!
+Research indicates that dietary fiber intake inversely correlates with body weight, body fat, and body mass index.
+In simple English, that means that the more dietary fiber you eat, the smaller your waistline will be!

 Woman Tape Measure